 - Roots should develop in six weeks or less.

-NOTE: A mini greenhouse – pot covered with plastic – will help speed up rooting of stem cuttings.
+NOTE: A mini greenhouse – pot covered with plastic – will help speed the uprooting of stem cuttings.

 Petra Crotons Pests Or Diseases

-Your Petra croton may lose leaves when you bring it home.
+Your Petra croton may lose leaves when you bring them home.

 Like its cousins, petra croton needs to adjust to its new home.

 Don’t be too alarmed.
 Your plant is going through an acclimation period.

 Take care to choose the right setting.
 Don’t move the plant around once you get it home.

 Provide consistent temperature, light, and water, and your plant will soon recover.

 Improper watering can cause many problems for Crotons.